 These curtains are essential safety measures that help contain fire, control smoke, provide clear evacuation routes, and protect both lives and property.
 They are an integral part of building fire safety systems and significantly contribute to mitigating the risks associated with fires.

-Natural smoke ventilation systems are an essential component of fire safety strategies in buildings.
+Natural smoke ventilation systems, otherwise known as AOVs, are an essential component of fire safety strategies in buildings.
 These systems, along with mechanical smoke ventilation, are part of a building's "Life Safety Systems".
 Life Safety Systems are designed to save lives in the event of a fire.
 Their primary purpose is to facilitate the safe evacuation of occupants and enable early firefighting efforts.

-The main objective of natural smoke ventilation systems is to control the movement of smoke during a fire incident.
+The main objective of an AOV is to control the movement of smoke during a fire incident.
 By effectively managing smoke and heat, these systems ensure that escape routes remain clear and accessible for occupants.
 This includes areas such as corridors and staircases.
 This allows for the safe and compliant evacuation of buildings and provides firefighters with suitable access points.

 As dedicated members of the Smoke Control Association, G.S Stothers Smoke Ventilation Specialists are at the forefront of promoting and enhancing the design, supply, installation, and commissioning of these systems.
 We prioritise the use of independently tested and certified products, ensuring the highest standards of quality and reliability in all our installations.